marbl/MetagenomeScope/README.md

 `X -> Y` "implies" the existence of the reverse complement edge `-Y -> -X`.
 This is analogous to [how "double mode" works in Bandage](https://github.com/rrwick/Bandage/wiki/Single-vs-double-node-style).

-#### Impacts of reverse-complement nodes / edges on the graph structure
+#### Impacts of reverse complement nodes / edges on the graph structure

-Often, the presence of reverse-complement nodes / edges (whether they are explicitly described in a FASTG, DOT, or GML file, or are implicitly described in a GFA or LastGraph file) doesn't impact the graph structure much.
+Often, the presence of reverse complement nodes / edges (whether they are explicitly described in a FASTG, DOT, or GML file, or are implicitly described in a GFA or LastGraph file) doesn't impact the graph structure much.